Looking for easy Elf on the Shelf ideas for lazy mums? Yep, so’s half the country. There’s a lot of us feeling elf-ed out! So… here you go!

 (*Especially good if you suspect little people may have been touching him)

-What you need: A bowl, the box from the kids medicine, a syringe, a washer and a few scrunched up tissues
+What you need: A bowl or barbie bed, the box from the kids medicine, a syringe, a washer and a few scrunched up tissues

 Takes: Two minutes